-It appears that if it is helpful, that it is in conditions where serotonin (and thus medications such as serotonin selective reuptake inhibitors (SSRIs)) play a role.
+It appears to be helpful in conditions where serotonin and medications such as serotonin selective reuptake inhibitors (SSRIs) play a role.

 It is not felt helpful in other conditions such as schizophrenia, Alzheimer's, ADHD, autism or ECT-induced cognitive impairment -- which are conditions where serotonin medications play less a role.